steveloughran/kerberos_and_hadoop/sections/errors.md

 1. Your process was issued with a ticket, which has now expired.
 1. You did specify a keytab but it isn't there or is somehow otherwise invalid
 1. You don't have the Java Cryptography Extensions installed.
+1. The principal isn't in the same realm as the service, so a matching TGT cannot be found.
+That is: you have a TGT, it's just for the wrong realm.

 ## `Failure unspecified at GSS-API level (Mechanism level: Checksum failed)`